1cmasson/lppls/README.md

 The LPPLS model is used to detect bubbles and predict potential crash times in financial markets.
 This tool applies the LPPLS model to selected assets and visualizes the results.

-# LPPLS Analysis Project

-This project provides a backend API for performing Log-Periodic Power Law Singularity (LPPLS) analysis on financial data.
-The backend is built using Python with Flask and GraphQL, and it interacts with a database to store and retrieve data.

 ### Prerequisites

 - Python 3.7+